 Pharmacies, Medication Distribution in Bangkok

 You never need to walk more than a few hundred meters to find a pharmacy in Bangkok.
-Prescriptions are seldom used, most of the business seems to be done over the counter.
+Prescriptions are seldom used, most of business is be done over the counter.
 While standards differ, pharmacists themselves are not always on the premises.

 When visiting hospitals, one is referred to the hospital pharmacy to get needed drugs.
-No prescriptions are given, the physician just writes on some internal paper for the hospital pharmacy.
+No prescriptions are given, the physician just writes his prescriptions on some internal paper for the hospital pharmacy.

 We do not even know whether one can ask specifically for a prescription to be used at an outside pharmacy or not.
-In any case, quite clearly the pharmacies at major hospitals charge (much) more for drugs than the outside pharmacies. (more about this topic)
+In any case, be reminded that pharmacies at major hospitals charge (much) more for drugs than outside-hospital pharmacies. (more about this topic)

 Generic drugs can be obtained at a fraction of the cost of 'brand name' drugs.
 However, only in pharmacies outside major hospitals.